 “Unfortunately there are a few amoral companies, attempting to capitalize on this discovery, which are illicitly fabricating and touting inferior N-acetyl-carnosine for senile cataracts without the benefit of the specific purity level required to ensure efficacy and safety for eye use.
 A number of these deceptive companies are actually referencing my research, to promote their sub-standard product, thereby damaging my reputation.
 In addition, some are attempting to make their products more attractive with the addition of vitamins such as vitamin A and E. These vitamins while, by themselves, may be beneficial to the eye, have branched hydrocarbon skeletons that inhibit the activity of N-acetyl-carnosine, particularly in the cornea and conjunctiva of the eye.
 More importantly, combinations of vitamins and N-acetyl-carnosine have not got any published clinical trials for either efficacy or safety.
 This could lead to damage of the eye surface with long-term use, as was shown with L-carnosine (eye drops) in our trials.
 Therefore, as the publisher of much research on this subject I feel a responsibility to inform consumers of the fraudulent and dangerous products being promoted to the public”.

-These are important statements which highlight the need to use only products that have been proven as effective and safe following research.
-Dr. Babizhayev believes that the addition of extra vitamins to the eye drop preparation may be damaging to the eye, so it important to only use N-acetyl-carnosine patented by Innovative Vision Products (IVP), which does not contain any vitamins.
+These are important statements which highlight the need to use only products that have been proven as effective and safe following research. the scientists believe that the addition of extra vitamins to the eye drop preparation may be damaging to the eye, so it important to only use N-acetyl-carnosine, which does not contain any vitamins.

 With the correct combination of ingredients, the carnosine molecule which is released after N-acetyl-carnosine reaches the eye is much more effective against lipid peroxidation.
 On the other hand, if a different combination of ingredients is added into the NAC components (as it is the case with some other commercial preparations) the end result may be that N-acetyl-carnosine may not be able to transform to its active variant L-carnosine, rendering the whole process useless.
 More worryingly, the manufacturers of Can-C™ believe that this addition of extra vitamins or other compounds may cause the NAC to transform into histamine which may then cause allergic reactions and inflammation of the eye.